Re: Open Source Tool for Qualitative Data #data-science #tools

 I was planning to use Taguette (https://www.taguette.org/) for my personal research but AU Libraries ended up purchasing NVivo.
 At this point, it is still the one I would try if I needed to go the free/open source route.
 I have heard from others who used Taguette that it works well when you have multiple users coding in the same project.

 I am also linking to my LibGuide on NVivo.
 If you go to "Alternatives to NVivo," there are links to a number of evaluations of various CAQDAS (Computer Assisted Qualitative Data Analysis Software) packages that may help.
-When I taught NVivo in a bootcamp for graduate students, I got a lot of questions as to the various options out there so I had to familiarize myself with the various options.
+When I taught NVivo in a bootcamp for graduate students, I got a lot of questions as to the various options out there so I had to familiarize myself with them.
 Hope this helps: https://libguides.auburn.edu/c.php?g=1223705&p=8951208

 Assistant Professor/Business & Economics Librarian